I've saved my options, but when I reopen KeePass I get the old options. What's wrong?

 This simple concept avoids all the problems above.
 The user is responsible for the state of the program.

 Security consequence: the database is left open when Windows locks.
 Normally, you are the only one who can log back in to Windows.
 When someone else logs in (like administrator), he can't use your programs anyway.
-By default, KeePass keeps in-memory passwords encrypted, therefore it does not matter if Windows caches the process to disk at some time.
+By default, KeePass keeps in-memory passwords encrypted, therefore it does not matter if Windows dumps the process to disk at some time.
 So, your passwords are pretty safe anyway.